-Renewable Energy System AMENDMENT NO. 139 Renewable energy systems mean the production of electrical power from an energy source that is renewed by natural processes including, but not limited to, wind, water, a biomass resource or product, or solar and geothermal energy. (deleted)

-RURAL ENTREPRE-NEURIAL USE Rural entrepreneurial use means a small scale business or industry, which exceeds the permitted size and/or scale of a rural home occupation as set out in Section 3.1 but remains secondary to the rural residential use of the property and complies with the use, scale and design criteria for a rural entrepreneurial use as contained in this Plan.

-RURAL HOME Rural home industry means a small-scale business or industry that is secondary to the agricultural or residential use on a property.
-Typical examples of such uses include:

-- small equipment repair;

-- small scale vet clinic;

-- a workshop for a building contractor or, trade occupation, welder;

-- a studio space for a woodworker, craftsperson or artist; or

-- other similar use.

-RURAL HOME

-SOLAR ENERGY

-SYSTEM

-Rural home occupation means a small-scale occupation or business that is clearly secondary to the residential use on the lot.
-Typical examples of such uses include:

-- a home office for a professional, agent or contractor;

-- a personal service such as: hair styling, aesthetics or massage;

-- a small scale catering operation;

-- a home day care;

-- a bed and breakfast establishment; or

-- other similar use.

-Solar energy system means a renewable electrical generation facility that produces power from the sun using photovoltaic technology to provide all, or a portion of, the electrical power needs for a user or to feed into the transmission or local distribution grid.
-A solar energy system includes all arrays, supporting infrastructure, and outbuildings. (deleted) VALUE ADDED AGRICULTURAL FACILITY VAlue added agricultural facility means uses located on a farm that process agricultural commodities into new forms that enhance their value and may include/ add off-farm inputs.
-Typical examples of such facilities include pressing apples and bottling cider, small scale winery, grain milling, cherry pitting and preserving, chopping and canning vegetables, grain roasting for livestock feed, and retail-oriented packaging.

-VALUE RETAINING FACILITY VALUE RETAINING FACILITY VALUE retaining facility means a use located on a farm that serves to maintain the quality of agricultural commodities produced on that farm (i.e., prevent spoilage) to ensure they remain saleable, or that provides a minimum amount of processing to make the agricultural commodities produced on that farm saleable.
-Typical examples of such facilities includes those that provide refrigeration, controlledatmosphere storage, cleaning, grading, drying, sorting, evaporating maple sap into syrup, honey extraction, and simple (bulk) packaging.
+RURAL HOME INDUSTRY Rural home industry means a small-scale business or industry that is secondary to the agricultural or residential use on the lot.
+Typical examples of such uses include: Small equipment repair; Small scale veterinary clinic; A workshop for a building contractor, trade occupation or, welder; A studio space for a woodworker, craftsperson or artist; or, Other similar use.
+RURAL HOME OCCUPATION Rural home occupation means a small-scale occupation or business that is clearly secondary to the residential use on the lot.
+Typical examples of such uses include: A home office for a professional, agent or contractor; A personal service, such as: hair styling, aesthetics or massage therapy; A small scale catering operation; A home day care; A bed and breakfast establishment; or, Other similar use.
+VALUE ADDED AGRICULTURAL FACILITY Value added agricultural facility means uses, typically located on a farm, that process agricultural commodities into new forms that enhance their value and may include/ add off-farm inputs.
+Typical examples of such facilities include: Pressing apples and bottling cider; Small scale winery; Grain milling; Cherry pitting and preserving; Grain roasting for livestock feed; or, Retail-oriented packaging.
+VALUE RETAINING FACILITY Value retaining facility means a use, typically located on a farm, that serves to maintain the quality of agricultural commodities produced on that farm (i.e., prevent spoilage) to ensure they remain saleable, or that provides a minimum amount of processing to make the agricultural commodities produced on that farm saleable.
+Typical examples of such facilities include: Refrigeration, controlled-atmosphere storage; Commodity cleaning, grading, drying, sorting; Evaporating maple sap into syrup; Honey extraction; or, Simple (bulk) packaging.

+4.4 That Chapter 3 - Natural and Cultural Resource Management Policies, Section 3.1 (including, subsections 3.1.1 to 3.1.6) of the Official Plan entitled, 'Agricultural Land Resource' as amended, is hereby amended by deleting and replacing it with the following: